RogueRope/docs/content/docs/main/tickets.md

 Have any questions or comments?
 [Get in touch]({{< ref "/docs/main/contact" >}} "Contact us").

 ## Step 2: Purchase a Ticket
-Starting from the 8th of April at noon, you can buy a ticket for Rogue Rope Winter.
+Starting from the 8th of April at noon, you can buy a ticket for Bottoms Up!.
 Secure your spot and join us for an unforgettable experience!
 We will